-- 6.126.
-In the vicinity of certain sensitive equipment it may be appropriate to establish exclusions zones where operation of wireless devices and other portable EMI sources (e.g., welders) is restricted. - 6.127.
-The equipment qualification program should show that safety classified I&C components are capable of performing their safety functions when exposed to the limits defined by the EMI and Surge Withstand Capacity (SWC) operating envelopes. - 6.128.
-Limits on radiated and conducted electromagnetic emissions should be established for all plant equipment. - 6.129.
+6.125.
+In the vicinity of certain sensitive equipment it may be appropriate to establish exclusions zones where operation of wireless devices and other portable EMI sources (e.g., welders) is restricted.

+6.126.
+The equipment qualification program should show that safety classified I&C components are capable of performing their safety functions when exposed to the limits defined by the EMI and Surge Withstand Capacity (SWC) operating envelopes.

+6.127.
+Limits on radiated and conducted electromagnetic emissions should be established for all plant equipment.

+6.128.
 Any electrical or electronic equipment in the plant will contribute to the electromagnetic environment.
+Therefore, the need to limit electromagnetic emissions applies to all plant equipment, not just equipment that is classified as important to safety.

+6.129.
+Emission constraints placed on individual components should be such that the resultant emission in the operating environment is within the safe (hazard-free) EMI envelope of every component, in all modes or states of the system and the components, including transitions across modes/states and including degraded conditions..

-Therefore, the need to limit electromagnetic emissions applies to all plant equipment, not just equipment that is classified as important to safety. - 6.130.
-Emission limits placed on individual components should be below the EMI operating envelope by an amount that is sufficient to ensure that no single item makes a significant contribution to the EMI hazard. - 6.131.
-The equipment qualification program should show that electromagnetic emissions of all plant equipment are within the defined limits. - 6.132.
-Equipment and systems, including associated cables and power supplies, should be designed and installed to appropriately limit the propagation (both by radiation and conduction) of electromagnetic interference among plant equipment. - 6.133.
-When several I&C systems are connected to the same power supply, the electromagnetic qualification should evaluate interferences and transmission paths for EMI. - 6.134.
-Instrumentation cables should be twisted pairs and shielded to minimize interference from electromagnetic and electrostatic interference. - 6.135.
+6.130.
+The equipment qualification program should show that electromagnetic emissions of all plant equipment are within the defined limits.

+6.131.
+Equipment and systems, including associated cables and power supplies, should be designed and installed to appropriately limit the propagation (both by radiation and conduction) of electromagnetic interference among plant equipment.

+6.132.
+When several I&C systems are connected to the same power supply, the electromagnetic qualification should evaluate interferences and transmission paths for EMI.

+6.133.
+Instrumentation cables should be twisted pairs and shielded to minimize interference from electromagnetic and electrostatic interference.

+6.134.
 DS-430, Ref.
 [9] gives recommendations for grounding, cable selection, and cable routing to reduce production and propagation of electromagnetic interference.